3 Recommended Trees for Pollinators

 Honeybee foraging on an urban street tree

+Did you know you can plant trees for pollinators?
 Bees don’t just forage on flowers and plants.
-They also prefer the biodiversity of trees as pollinators.
 Bees, our urban street tree pollinators, thrive on a varied diet of diverse pollen sources to aid in immune function.
 Also, less energy is used for foraging if trees are closer to the hives.

 The HoneyDNA analysis of our Boston beehives show that the Linden Tree is the most popular.
 This tree blooms late spring into summer with small, yellowish-white, and fragrant flowers.